vikingeducation/assignment_data_modeling/README.md

 #### Types and Constraints
 User: UserID(Integer), Username(String), Email(String).
 Constraints: UserID must be unique, unalterable, non-empty, Username must be unique and non-empty and must not contain special characters, Email must be a properly formatted email address.

-Profile: City(String), State(String), Country(String)
+Profile: City(String), State(String), Country(String), Age(Integer),
+Gender(String), UserID(Integer).
+Constraints: City, State, Country, and Gender have to be non-empty strings.
+State and Country should match a state or country.
+UserID must be unique, unalterable, non-empty.

+Password: Password(String), UserID(Integer).
+Constraints: Password should be at least 8 characters long, and should contain at least 1 digit.
+UserID must be unique, unalterable, non-empty.

 #### Relationships
-A course can have one or more lessons, and a lesson can potentially belong to more than one course.
-So, this is a M:N (many to many) relationship.
+User and Profile: 1-1.
+User and Password: 1-1.